toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [ov](https://github.com/noborus/ov) - Feature-rich terminal-based text viewer.
 * [Oyomu](https://github.com/EruEri/oyomu) - A command line comic reader and collection manager.
 * [reader](https://github.com/mrusme/reader) - Reader parses a web page for its actual content and displays it in nicely highlighted text on the command line
+* [rfc_reader](https://github.com/ozan2003/rfc_reader) - A tool to read RFCs (Request for Comments) with a TUI, allowing you to fetch, cache, and browse RFC documents.
 * [rttt](https://gitlab.com/BlackEdder/rttt) - A Hackernews, RSS and Reddit TUI reader written in C++.
 * [see](https://github.com/guilhermeprokisch/see) - A cute cat for the terminal with advanced code viewing, Markdown rendering, tree-sitter syntax highlighting, images view and more.
 * [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer) - Small C++ program to display images in a (modern) terminal using RGB ANSI codes and Unicode block graphics characters.